senff/Simple-Debug-Info-Box-WP/README.md

 The plugin's own page can be found [here](http://www.senff.com/plugins/simple-debug-info-panel).
 If that still doesn't help you solve your issue, please do NOT file a bug through the form on my website, but instead go to the plugin's [WordPress.org support forum](https://wordpress.org/support/plugin/simple-debug-info-panel).

 ### I've noticed that something doesn't work right, or I have an idea for improvement.
 How can I report this?
-It's very possible, or even likely, that something's not right; I can only do so much testing and it's impossible to test the plugin with ALL themes out there, so there's a good chance that it will have some issues with themes that I haven't tested.
+It's very possible, or even likely, that something's not right; I can only do so much testing and it's impossible to test the plugin with every single theme out there, so there's a good chance that it will have some issues with themes that I haven't tested.
 Please report any bugs on the plugin's [WordPress.org support forum](https://wordpress.org/support/plugin/simple-debug-info-panel).

 ## Screenshots